Pau777B/Tiva-WashingMachine-Control-/README.md

 # Tiva-WashingMachine-Control-
 This repository contains the firmware developed in Embedded C for a microcontroller-based washing machine control system.
 The project focuses on state-machine logic, real-time user interaction, and hardware safety protocols.

+For a detailed technical analysis of the system architecture, circuit diagrams, and logic flow, please refer to the Technical Report.

 Language: Embedded C

 Architecture: Tiva c series tm4c1294ncpdt